dockdn/RaceMe/README.md

 ## ❤️ **Notes**

-RaceMe is now entering the fun stage — refining visuals, improving UX, and adding the features that make the app feel exciting and alive.
+RaceMe is now entering the fun stage... refining visuals, improving UX, and adding the features that make the app feel exciting and alive.

-You’ve built a strong, stable foundation.
-The app is functional, scalable, and ready for polish ✨